Skip to content ↓

-At Witherley, Physical Education is a vital part of our school curriculum.
+At Witherley, Physical education (PE) is a vital part of our school curriculum.
 It gives children the opportunity to be active and promotes good physical fitness.
-Through teaching P.E. children are given the early exposure to team sports as well as teaching children the importance of exercise as a lifelong habit.
-Physical Education develops children motor skills, promotes self discipline, reduces stress, instills self worth, strengthens social skills and improves our mental health.
+Through teaching PE, children are given early exposure to team sports as well as teaching them the importance of exercise as a lifelong habit.
+Physical education develops children's motor skills, promotes self-discipline, reduces stress, instils self-worth, strengthens social skills and improves our mental health.

 Intent

 At Witherley C.E.
-Primary School we believe that Physical Education (PE), experienced in a safe and supportive environment, is essential to ensure children attain optimum physical and emotional development and good health.
-We intend to deliver high-quality teaching and learning opportunities that progressively cover the requirements of the PE National Curriculum and inspire all children to succeed in physical education and in developing life skills.
-We want to teach children skills to keep them safe such as being able to swim.
-We also want to teach children how to cooperate and collaborate with others as part of an effective team, understanding fairness and equity of play to embed life-long values.
-Our curriculum is achieved through a blend of teaching games and skills with Twinkl Move alongside the dance units of work from our Dimensions Curriculum ‘Learning Means the World’.
-We aim to improve the wellbeing and fitness of all children at Witherley, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
+Primary School, we believe that Physical Education (PE), experienced in a safe and supportive environment, is essential to ensure children attain optimum physical and emotional development, and good health.
+We intend to deliver high-quality teaching and learning opportunities that progressively meet the requirements of the Physical education programmes of study, National curriculum in England, and inspire all children to succeed in physical education and in developing life skills.
+We want to teach children how to keep themselves safe, such as being able to swim and how to perform safe self-rescue in water based situations.
+We want to teach children how to cooperate and collaborate with others as part of an effective team, understanding fairness and equity of play.
+Our curriculum is achieved through a blend of teaching games and skills with a structured, progressive Primary PE scheme of work.
+We aim to improve the wellbeing and fitness of all children at Witherley, not only through the sporting skills taught, but through the underpinning values and the disciplines that PE promotes.

 Implementation

-The long term plan sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.
+A two-year long term plan sets out the PE units, which are taught to our mixed-age classes (Years 1-6).
+We have a one-year long term plan which and ensures that the requirements of the National Curriculum in our Early Years setting, are fully met.

 Children are invited to attend competitive sporting events within the local area.
-This is an inclusive approach which endeavors to encourage not only physical development but also mental well-being.
-These events also develop teamwork and leadership skills and are very much enjoyed by the children.
-Competitions will be selected by class teachers and those sporting disiplines will be incorporated over the half term.
+All children have the opportunity to run lunchtime sports clubs.
+Children are encouraged to and enjoy thinking of new clubs where they can stay active during lunchtimes.
+Children are also given the opportunity to compete in 'house competitions'.
+These are also linked (where possible) to the wider curriculum and major sporting events.
+This is an inclusive approach which endeavours to encourage not only physical development, but also mental well-being.
+These events also develop teamwork and leadership skills, and are very much enjoyed by the children.

-Children in KS2 undertake swimming lesson during the academic year.
-Children in Year 5 and 6 swim once a week during the Autumn term.
+Children in KS2 undertake swimming lessons during the academic year.
+Children in Years 5 and 6 swim once a week during the Autumn term.
 Children in Year 3 and 4 swim once a week during the Spring and Summer term.

 Impact